- Test Solutions

 The Leak Testing Experts

-CTS specializes in production leak test systems, and manufactures test instruments and leak test systems for a broad range of applications and industries that support over 25,000 test applications around the globe.
+We specialize in production leak test systems, and provide test instruments and leak test systems for a broad range of industries, supporting tens of thousands of test applications globally.
 We offer turnkey systems that include standard and custom designs, as well as manufacturing and global application support of our leak test solutions.